j-d-carmichael/boats/README.md

 An OpenAPI & AsyncAPI templating system with Nunjucks... write less YAML... do more.
 ___

+## What is it?

+OpenAPI and AsyncAPI are great, writing yaml is fast... however, there is a lot of copy/paste required.
+Additionally, managing many routes in a single file it painful.
+BOATS allows you to reduce the copy and pasting with many built in helpers while at the same time breaking the 1 larger file down into small chunks.
+The output from BOATS is also validated via [@apidevtools](https://github.com/APIDevTools) or [@asyncapi](https://github.com/asyncapi).

 ## Quick start
 1. Initialize a new project: npm init -y
 2. Set up BOATS: npx boats --init (follow the prompts)